kbelenky/open_sorts/README.md

 You should have received a copy of the GNU General Public License along with Foobar.
 If not, see <https://www.gnu.org/licenses/>.

+### Acknowledgements

+This work would not have been possible without the data and images provided by Scryfall.

 # Required Skills

 To build this machine and get it working, you'll need the following skills: